-Vrindavan is the place where Lord Krishna is believed to have spent his childhood days.
-The town is dotted with numerous temples dedicated to Krishna and his consort Radha.
-When Chaitanya Mahaprabhu, a spiritual leader, reached Vrindavan in 1516, there was nothing but forests all around.
-Yet, the divine aura he felt here was unlike any other he’d ever experienced before.
-As if guided by some celestial power, Chaitanya began identifying various spots associated with Krishna and instructed his disciples to construct temples at each of these places.
-Spend your day exploring the many temples here and in the evening watch the beautiful arati (ritual of worship with light) ceremony at Kesi Ghat.
+Vrindavan is the place where Lord Krishna is believed to have spent his childhood days, and numerous temples dedicated to Krishna and his consort Radha dot the town.
+When Sri Chaitanya Mahaprabhu, a spiritual leader, reached Vrindavan in the early 16th century, there was nothing but forests all around, and the legend goes that the divine aura he felt here was unlike any other he’d ever experienced before.
+As if guided by some celestial power, Sri Chaitanya began identifying various spots associated with Krishna and instructed his disciples to construct temples at each of these places.
+Spend your day exploring them all – there are thought to be more than 1,000 – and in the evening, watch the beautiful aarti (ritual of worship with light) ceremony at Kesi Ghat.

 Kurukshetra is one of the most important historical cities in India.
-The great Kurukshetra War detailed in the Indian epic Mahabharata was fought here.
-It was also here that Lord Krishna gave a philosophical sermon to Arjuna, a Pandava warrior, when the latter was faced with a hard dilemma.
-This conversation between Krishna and Arjuna eventually became the Bhagavad Gita, a sacred Hindu text.
-Even Mahatma Gandhi is known to have turned to this scripture every time he needed spiritual guidance.
-Thus, being a religious city, there are many temples you can visit in and around Kurukshetra.
-Apart from these pilgrimage sites, you can also check out Sheikh Chilli’s Tomb, a Mughal-era mausoleum dedicated to a Sufi saint.
+According to the Mahābhārata, an ancient Indian epic poem, the great Kurukshetra War was fought here.
+It was also here where a conversation took place between Lord Krishna and Arjuna, a Pandava warrior, which would eventually become the Bhagavad Gita, a sacred Hindu text.
+As Kurukshetra is a holy city, there are plenty of temples and pilgrimage sites to visit, as well as Sheikh Chilli’s Tomb, a Mughal-era mausoleum dedicated to the Sufi saint.
 The drive from Delhi to Kurukshetra takes about two hours and 45 minutes.